The French Bulldog and Behavior – The Good, Bad & Ugly

 The-French-Bulldog-and-Behavior-–-The-Good-Bad-Ugly-Clingy

-French Bulldogs love their owners.
-This doesn’t sound like a bad thing, but they really love their owners.
+Are French Bulldogs clingy?
+Well let’s just say that French Bulldogs love their owners, I mean really love their owners.
 They just seem to crave human contact.
-Sometimes, this can be to the point of it being an unhealthy, clingy behavior or obsession.
+Sometimes, this can be to the point of it being an unhealthy, clingy Frenchie dog behavior or obsession.
 This might not be an issue for some people, but leaving them alone is typically not a good idea if you work or like to travel.

-French Bulldogs regularly suffer from separation anxiety and will follow their owner everywhere they go.
+Why are French bulldogs so clingy?
+Many bulldogs regularly suffer from separation anxiety so they will follow their owner everywhere they go.
 They’re like a bat ear shadow.
 If you are not someone who is home most of the time, you might want to consider another dog.
 Behaviors that tend to be anxiety-related are accidents in the house, chewing, excessive barking, and pacing.
 None of these are enjoyable dog traits.

 Noisy